JonnoC/CodeRAG/README.md

 ## What CodeRAG Does

-🔍 **Smart Code Scanning** - Automatically analyzes your codebase and builds a detailed graph of all classes, methods, interfaces, and their relationships
+🔍 **Smart Code Scanning** - Automatically detects project languages from build files and metadata, then analyzes your codebase to build a detailed graph of all classes, methods, interfaces, and their relationships

 🧠 **Semantic Code Search** - Find code by functionality using natural language queries like "functions that validate email addresses"